 The Audit Committee is comprised of all of the Independent Trustees.
-The function of the Audit Committee is to review the scope and results of the annual audit of the Funds and any matters bearing on the audit or a Fund's financial statements and to ensure the integrity of the Funds' financial reporting.
-The Audit Committee also recommends to the Board of Trustees the annual selection of the independent registered public accounting firm for the Funds, and it reviews and pre-approves audit and certain non-audit services to be provided by the independent registered public accounting firm.
-During the upcoming fiscal year the Audit Committee is expected to meet two times.
+The function of the Audit Committee is to review the scope and results of the annual audit of the Fund and any matters bearing on the audit or the Fund's financial statements and to ensure the integrity of the Fund's financial reporting.
+The Audit Committee also recommends to the Board of Trustees the annual selection of the independent registered public accounting firm for the Fund, and it reviews and pre-approves audit and certain non-audit services to be provided by the independent registered public accounting firm.
+During the fiscal year ended September 30, 2024, the Audit Committee met four times.
 Neil Fleming is the Chair of the Audit Committee.